-The solutions approach is a systematic approach to solving the questions and task-based simulations found on the CPA examination.
+The solutions approach is a systematic approach to solving the questions and simulations found on the CPA examination.
 Many candidates know the material fairly well when they sit for the CPA exam, but they do not know how to take the examination.
 Candidates generally neither work nor answer questions efficiently in terms of time or grades.
 The solutions approach permits you to avoid drawing "blanks" on CPA exam questions; using the solutions approach coupled with grading insights (see below) allows you to pick up a sizable number of points on test material with which you are not familiar.
-Chapter 3 outlines the solutions approach for multiple-choice questions and task-based simulations.
+Chapter 3 outlines the solutions approach for multiple-choice questions, simulations, and written communication questions.